StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - **Unit**: %
 - **Default**: 95
 - **Description**: Hard limit of the storage usage percentage in a BE directory.
 If the storage usage (in percentage) of the BE storage directory exceeds this value and the remaining storage space is less than `storage_usage_hard_limit_reserve_bytes`, Load and Restore jobs are rejected.
-You need to set this item together with the BE configuration item `storage_flood_stage_usage_percent`.
+You need to set this item together with the BE configuration item `storage_flood_stage_usage_percent` to allow the configurations to take effect.

 ##### storage_usage_hard_limit_reserve_bytes

 - **Unit**: Byte
 - **Default**: `100 * 1024 * 1024 * 1024`
 - **Description**: Hard limit of the reamaining storage space in a BE directory.
 If the remaining storage space in the BE storage directory is less than this value and the storage usage (in percentage) exceeds `storage_usage_hard_limit_percent`, Load and Restore jobs are rejected.
-You need to set this item together with the BE configuration item `storage_flood_stage_left_capacity_bytes`.
+You need to set this item together with the BE configuration item `storage_flood_stage_left_capacity_bytes` to allow the configurations to take effect.

 #### catalog_trash_expire_second